 I have been receiving so many emails.
 I will eventually respond to each one individually.
 Here are a few responses to some emails questions I keep getting asked.
 I do prefer my solo performances over my full band performances because there isn’t so much pressure performing solo and they are a lot more personal and have smaller crowds.
 I also like playing Gretsch vintage guitars.
 I use a Roland GR30 guitar synthesizer when I perform and I play it live while I play my guitar.
 Things I like are going to vinyl record shows, guitar shows, flea markets, visiting St. Patrick’s Cathedral in New York, plain strawberry filled donuts, and I "love" the smell of Tabu perfume from the 1950’s and I can recognize it anywhere if someone is wearing it.
 I have blue eyes and I’m old enough to know better.
 My dream night out would me being at my spot on a starlit summer night up along the shore with a warm breeze softly blowing, enjoying strawberry doughnuts with a cup of coffee.

 I have an agent now I met at the studio in New York.
 He wants me to do some concerts performing "only my original songs" "Solo".
 He's working on some upcoming future bookings.

 My "Pages Of My Memories "solo"

-performances of my original songs only at the Connecticut Post Mall in Milford, Connecticut in June have been great!
-I met a lot of nice people.
-I explained a lot about why I wrote my songs before I played each one like "Hey Joe, I'm Joe", "Someone Special", "Summertime In Our Lives", "Lead Me On", "Your Mine", "Flowers And Letters", and "Cos' You Know".
-They really enjoyed my story on my song "Stupid Me", especially when I told them it was all about stupid me.
+performances of only my original songs have been great!
+I've been meeting a lot of nice people.
+I also explain why I wrote each one of my songs before I play each one like "Hey Joe, I'm Joe", "Someone Special", "Summertime In Our Lives", "Lead Me On", "Your Mine", "Flowers And Letters", and "Cos' You Know".
+They really enjoyed my story on my song "Stupid Me", especially when I told them it's all about stupid me.